Tensegritics/ClojureDart/README.md

 ClojureDart is not a revenue source for us, even if we build it for fun and hopefully profit -- by being the proverbial rising tide which lifts all boats.

-Sponsorships to either of us are welcome.
-Sponsorship money allowed us to have an intern on the project writing samples and producing videos.
+Sponsoring us is a good way to get the project moves faster.
+In the past sponsorship money allowed us to have an intern on the project writing samples and producing videos.

 Obviously you can contract us for assistance or development with ClojureDart.